 How DM Affects Your Body

 The most common effects of DM are muscle problems, including muscle weakness (myopathy), trouble relaxing a muscle (myotonia), and muscle wasting that gets worse over time (atrophy).
 However, it is misleading to think of DM as only a muscle disorder because it also affects many other body functions, including the heart, lungs, and gastrointestinal (GI) system.
 The disorder can also cause problems with cognitive function, personality, and vision.
 Not everyone with DM will have all or even most of the possible symptoms.
+Visit the Body Systems Tool for more details on how DM can affect your body.

 A Short To Do List for Newly Diagnosed Families

-- Order an MDF Toolkit
+- Order an Myotonic Dystrophy Toolkit

 - Join the Myotonic Dystrophy Family Registry